Child Custody and Parents Moral Fitness In Divorce and Paternity Cases

 Call AAA Family Law for Help

-At that consultation I will first (a) listen carefully to your personal family law situation, (b) propose to you a plan of legal action to resolve your issues and achieve your objectives and (c) quote you a fixed retainer fee for the whole amount that your case will cost you before you make any payments or sign any contract, rather than an hourly rate that results in an unpredictable total cost to you.
+At that consultation I will first (1) listen carefully to your personal family law situation, (2) propose to you a plan of legal action to resolve your issues and achieve your objectives and (3) quote you a fixed retainer fee for the whole amount that your case will cost you before you make any payments or sign any contract, rather than an hourly rate that results in an unpredictable total cost to you.

-These are the ranges of attorney retainer fees for the types of family law cases mentioned on this page.
+These are the ranges of attorney retainer fees for the divorce and paternity cases.
 The amount of the actual fee within these rages will depend on the degree of complexity of your case.

 Contested Divorce Up To Mediation: $2,000 to $3,000.
 (An additional retainer amount is set before a trial if there is a trial.)